torch/torch7/doc/maths.md

 <a name="torch.fmod"></a>

 Computes remainder of division (rounded towards zero) of all elements in the `Tensor` by `value`.
 This works both for integer and floating point numbers.
-It behaves the same as Lua bulit-in function `math.fmod()` and a little bit different from `torch.remainder()` and `%` operator.
+It behaves the same as Lua built-in function `math.fmod()` and a little bit different from `torch.remainder()` and `%` operator.
 For example:

 ```lua
 > x = torch.Tensor({-3, 3})